viacheslavkokorin-oss/atop-builder/README.md

 - Dockerfiles must be present at:
   - `Dockerfile.deb` for Debian-based package build
+  - `Dockerfile8.rpm` for RPM-based package build for EL8
-  - `Dockerfile.rpm` for RPM-based package build
+  - `Dockerfile9.rpm` for RPM-based package build for EL9
 - Each Dockerfile must:
   - Accept a `build-arg` named `ATOP_VERSION`
   - Place the built package(s) in `/build` inside the container